senceryucel/TFLite-Model-Inference/README.md

 #### 3-) Connect your OpenMV Board to the IDE with Ctrl+E and execute the script with Ctrl+R.

-#### 4-) You have your output in txt format to the directory you set with the information of [accuracy, precision, recall, F1_score] of your TFLite model.
+#### 4-) You have your output in txt format to the directory you set with the information [accuracy, precision, recall, F1_score] of your TFLite model.